Defective Drug Injury Lawyers Handling Actos Side Effects Lawsuits

 Takeda was later fined $155,000 for intentionally destroying documents related to the development, marketing and sales of Actos, and working files compiled by 46 of their employees who were involved with the development of the drug.

 Results like this are not the norm – but they are possible, depending on how long you have taken the drug and what kind of side effects you have suffered.
-At Bailey & Greer, our personal injury lawyers can help you understand your options in pursuing legal action, and give you an honest and realistic assessment of your case.

 How can a products liability lawyer help you?